Skip to main content

 Texas Statute of Limitations

-Amputation Injury Accidents in Georgetown
+Amputation Injury Cases in Georgetown

-High-risk accident areas in Georgetown include I-35 through Georgetown (one of the most congested stretches in Central Texas), SH-29 and I-35 interchange, Williams Drive (FM 2338) corridor, SH-29 and DB Wood Road intersection, I-35 frontage roads near Wolf Ranch.
-If you have been injured in a amputation injury accident near any of these locations, our attorneys can help.
+High-risk areas in Georgetown include I-35 through Georgetown (one of the most congested stretches in Central Texas), SH-29 and I-35 interchange, Williams Drive (FM 2338) corridor, SH-29 and DB Wood Road intersection, I-35 frontage roads near Wolf Ranch.
+If you have been injured near any of these locations, our attorneys can help.

 • Georgetown is the county seat of Williamson County, one of the wealthiest and fastest-growing counties in Texas